TanemuraKiyoto/AutoGraph/README.md

 ## Quick start guide:
 1. Install any missing dependencies (Pandas, Numpy, Scipy)
 2. Copy this package to a convenient location (e.g. in src directory of your working directory).
 Specify paths if located elsewhere
-3. Consolidate conformer files (XYZ, PDB, or MOL) in one directory
+3. Consolidate conformer files (XYZ, PDB, or MOL) in one directory.
+The directory will contain multiple files, each file specifying the coordinates for one conformer.
 4. If energy values have been computed for each conformers, save it in a csv file.
 The indices located at the left-most column must be file names (e.g. 'opt-ani_geom_123.xyz').
 The column name should be 'energy' or specified when you call the AutoGraph function.
 If not computed, the cluster centers are chosen using a graph based metric
 5. Choose whether you want to run AutoGraph interactively through a program or in your own python script.
 The program will prompt you for the inputs and perform AutoGraph on your data.
 Choose the program if you have only a few systems to consider or for a demo.
 Choose the script if you need to automate the protocol over many systems or you are recording the metrics over many clustering protocols.\
 ----interactive program route----